MaRu999/ROS_FHV_packages/README.md

 ## Scripts
 Contains all python scripts done for the exercises.
 ### go_to_nearest.py
-Script for heading towards nearest object that robot can detect with his LIDAR sensor.
+Script for heading towards nearest object that robot can detect with its LIDAR sensor.
+The robot will stop a short distance before the object.
 ### image_show.py
 Shows image captured by the robot's camera.
 Needs robot model with camera (e.g. waffle) to work.